-The time evolution of the rms and mean fields from the cubic runs, integrated until saturation, are shown in the top panel of Figure 1 with solid and broken lines, respectively.
+The time evolution of the rms and mean fields from the cubic runs, integrated until saturation, is shown in the top panel of Figure 1 with solid and broken lines, respectively.
 The growth rate of the SMHD run is somewhat larger, but the saturation strength is lower than in FMHD.
-The ratio $\overline{B}{y,\text{rms}}/\overline{B}{x,\text{rms}}$, however, is the same.
+The ratio $\overline{B}{y,rms}/\overline{B}{x,rms}$ , however, is the same.
 We also show the mean fields in a zt diagram in Figure 2, top panel.
-We see the emergence and saturation of the Fourier mode k = 1 both in the radial and azimuthal components, where each negative (positive) patch of B_y is accompanied by a much weaker positive (negative) patch in \overline{B}x .
-The patches disappear and re-appear quasi-periodically, and also their vertical position is not constant.
-Our kinetically forced FMHD runs reproduce earlier results of similar systems (compare the upper leftmost panel of our Figure 2 to Figure 7 of Brandenburg et al. (2008)) with rather coherent patches in \overline{B}{y} , while the SMHD counterpart (middle left panel of Figure 2) shows a somewhat more erratic pattern; here, however, we must note that the time series of the SMHD run is much longer.
-These results are in disagreement with the purely kinetically forced, incompressible runs of Squire & Bhattacharjee (2015b) (their Figure 9(a)),
+We see the emergence and saturation of the Fourier mode with wavenumber $k_z/k_1 = 1$ in both the radial and azimuthal components, where each negative (positive) patch of $\overline{B}y$ is accompanied by a much weaker positive (negative) patch in $\overline{B}x$ .
+The patches disappear and reappear quasi-periodically, and also their vertical position is not constant.
+Our kinetically forced FMHD runs reproduce earlier results of similar systems (compare the upper leftmost panel of our Figure 2 to Figure 7 of Brandenburg et al. 2008) with rather coherent patches in $\overline{B}{y}$ , while the SMHD counterpart (middle left panel of Figure 2) shows a somewhat more erratic pattern; here, however, we must note that the time series of the SMHD run is much longer.
+These results are in disagreement with the purely kinetically forced, incompressible runs of Squire & Bhattacharjee (2015b, their Figure 9(a)), which show a much more erratic pattern than what we observe in either FMHD or SMHD.